 If you're about to go on holiday or a business trip, the last thing you want to worry about is jet lag.
-It is a very common problem and can affect anyone who travels through time zones on an airplane, even seasoned travellers, regardless of age or gender.
+This is a common condition that can affect anyone, regardless of age or gender, who travels through multiple time zones in a short period of time.

 "Our medical team is always on hand to ensure that you get the safest and most effective treatment.
 Your medication will be dispatched the same day from our pharmacy."

 Jet lag is an extremely common condition that is an often unavoidable consequence of long distance air travel.
 Flying through different time zones disrupts your natural body clock, which controls things like your sleep patterns and when you get hungry.
 When this disruption occurs, your body may take some time to adjust, causing you to experience associated symptoms.
 Such symptoms include drowsiness and a general lack of energy.
 These symptoms tend to become more pronounced as more time zones are passed through.

 In simple terms, jet lag is caused when an individual travels through several time zones via air travel.
 This occurs because of the disruption to your circadian rhythm.
 Your circadian rhythm, commonly referred to as the body clock, maintains your body's natural routines, such as when you want to eat and sleep.
 Your body depends on this routine to function properly, and an integral part of it is when your body is exposed to light and darkness throughout a 24-hour cycle.

 Travelling through time zones so quickly, as is the case with air travel, disrupts this regular rhythm.
 Your body needs time to adjust to the change.
 Factors, such as whether you travel east or west, and oxygen levels in the aeroplane, are also believed to have an effect.

 A quick summary of the causes of jet lag including contributing factors include:

 The main symptoms of jet lag are easily identifiable and may vary from person to person, but are commonly associated with lack of sleep or sleep disturbance.
 They include: